nngogol/PySimpleGUIDocGen/db/markdown input files/2_readme.md

 ```

-### Column, Frame, Tab, Window element_justification
+## Columns As a Way to Modify Elements

-Beginning in Release 4.3 you can set the justification for any container element.
-This is done through the `element_justification` parameter.
-This will greatly help anyone that wants to center all of their content in a window.
-Previously it was difficult to do these kinds of layouts, if not impossible.
+Sometimes Columns are used to contain a single elemnet, but to give that elemously it was difficult to do these kinds of layouts, if not impossible.

 justify the `Column` element's row by setting the `Column`'s `justification` parameter.